NovaOSholder/ssuneye-1.1/README.md

 # ssuneye-1.1
 An advanced version for Suneye 1, so whats new?
-Happyness mood is added to this project, sadness mood is added to this project.
-And thats all!
+Happyness mood is added to this project, maked a bit smarter, and thats all!

 REQUIRED LIBRARIES TO RUN THIS AI: NLTK, TextBlob